ewowi/StarDocs/docs/StarLight/Effects.md

 ## FastLED commands

-StarLeds runs on [FastLED](https://github.com/FastLED/FastLED).
+StarLight runs on [FastLED](https://github.com/FastLED/FastLED).
 FastLED's [documentation](http://fastled.io/docs/modules.html) has more information about the wide range of options available for programming LEDs.

 ## General Approaches to Creating an Effect